evkx/evkx.github.io/content/models/nio/et9/ET9/_index.md

 ## Exterior

+The Nio ET9, with dimensions of 5325 mm in length, 2016 mm in width, and 1620 mm in height, falls into F-segment cars, also known as luxury or full-size luxury cars, represent the pinnacle of automotive luxury, performance, and technology.
+They are typically large sedans or limousines and are designed to offer the utmost in comfort, prestige, and advanced features.
 You can choose between 7 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Soft close is a standard function for the side doors.